sicoda/p3k14c-py/README.md

 ## Calibration

-Radiocarbon ages must be calibrated to account for historical fluctuations in atmospheric Carbon-14 (14C), especially during the Holocene.
+Radiocarbon ages must be calibrated via [02_Calibrating.py](https://github.com/sicoda/p3k14c-py/blob/main/Scripts/02_Calibrating.py) to account for historical fluctuations in atmospheric Carbon-14 (C14), especially during the Holocene.

 ### **Tools**:
 `IOSACal` (an [open-source](https://c14.iosa.it/en/latest/) radiocarbon calibration library in Python) for Bayesian calibration, `pandas` for data management, and `tqdm`.

 ### **Functionality**:
-The calibration script automatically maps each date to the correct calibration curve (`IntCal20` for the Northern Hemisphere, `SHCal20` for the Southern Hemisphere) based on the sample's latitude.
+[02_Calibrating.py](https://github.com/sicoda/p3k14c-py/blob/main/Scripts/02_Calibrating.py) automatically maps each date to the correct calibration curve (`IntCal20` for the Northern Hemisphere, `SHCal20` for the Southern Hemisphere) based on the sample's latitude.
 It extracts key numerical boundaries, such as the median calendar age and 95% confidence intervals, and formats them neatly into a `pandas` DataFrame for later analysis.
 This script outputs a `p3k14c_pristine_dates.csv` file, which will be used in the following statistical analyses.

 1. Curve selection: for every row, the script checks the "Lat" column.
 Any sample at or above the equator gets `intcal20`; anything below gets `shcal20`.
 2. Calibration: calls R(age, error, lab_id).calibrate(curve) from `IOSACal` to get Cal BP data.